-After nearly ten years, Serbia still has not implemented changes to its Law on Genetically Engineered Organisms (GEOs) which was adopted in 2009.
-The current law strictly prohibits the importation, production, or commercial growing of genetically engineered (GE) crops.
-The law does not conform to European Union (EU) regulations or the World Trade Organization (WTO) Sanitary and Phytosanitary (SPS) agreement.
-In order to become a member of the EU and the WTO, Serbia needs to amend the current law.
-An amendment would also create a mechanism for biotech crops and products to be reviewed by the government for import consideration and cultivation.
+In 2009, Serbia adopted the current Law on Genetically Engineered Organisms (GEOs), which strictly prohibits the importation, production, or commercial growing of genetically engineered crops.
+After ten years, Serbia still has not implemented changes to this Law on GEOs that conforms to European Union (EU) regulations or the World Trade Organization (WTO) Sanitary and Phytosanitary (SPS) agreement.
+In order to become a member of WTO Serbia needs to amend the current law.
+European Commission is also requiring from Serbia to amend the current law order to fulfill requirements for EU membership.
+Serbia prepared an amended Law on GEOs in May 2018, but this law was never submitted into the national approval process.
 There are no livestock clones or other GE animals (including fish, birds, insects, mammals) or GE genetics being used in commercial production in Serbia.

-Section I. Executive Summary:
+Executive Summary:

-In 2009, Serbia adopted the current Law on Genetically Engineered Organisms (GEOs), which strictly prohibits the importation, production, or commercial growing of genetically engineered (GE) crops.
+In 2009, Serbia adopted the Law on Genetically Engineered Organisms ("GEOs") which strictly prohibits all imports, production, and commercial growing of genetically engineered (GE) crops or products containing GE traits.
+This law does not provide any mechanism to review applications, to cultivate, or sell GE products and represents one of the main obstacles to Serbia's World Trade Organization (WTO) accession process.